information-sharing-networks/signalsd/README.md

 ### Using the Docker Environment
 the docker compose file in the root of the repo (`docker-compose.yml`) starts the service and a PostgreSQL database (the containers are called `app` and `db` respectively)

-the docker compose file mounts the local repo directory into the app container, so you can edit code locally and see the changes immediately after restarting the app container.
+the docker compose file mounts the local repo directory into the app container, so you can edit code locally and see the changes in the container.
 The app container has all the tools you need to test and run the service.
 ```bash
 # Start the service and database
 docker compose up